 Decriminalization means possession is not criminal if it is less than 10grams.
 Instead, there’s a maximum $100 fine for the first time.
 For the second time, the max increases to $250.
 Growing supplies are also decriminalized, but you could face a citation.

 Maryland is decriminalized, but you shouldn’t push your luck.
-Currently, those with a medical need for marijuana could possibly merely be charged $1000 if caught growing a couple plants, but not necessarily.
+Currently, those with a medical need for marijuana could possibly merely be charged $1000 if caught growing a couple of plants, but not necessarily.
 A slap on the wrist is not a guarantee, especially if they can find anything else to charge you with.
 Consult a lawyer and ask if this is your situation.

 Growing marijuana in Maryland

 Although there are currently no laws around growing in Maryland, here’s why many Maryland growers would have a very hard time staying out of trouble:

 A single plant can easily produce 40 grams.
 That’s well over the 10-gram decriminalization limit.